jbarnes850/hzn-ai/README.md

 # AI + HZN: NEAR AI Incubation Program

 NEAR is the ecosystem that enables User-Owned AI.
-The AI + HZN Incubation program is an 8-week experience designed for early-stage AI projects building at the intersection of AI and Web3.
+The AI + HZN Incubation program is designed for early-stage AI projects building at the intersection of AI and Web3.
 This codebase is the website for the program and is built with Next.js, Tailwind CSS, and TypeScript.

 ## Getting Started